cnatale/ihtai2/README.md

 Selenium standalone must be running before Webdriver can access it.

 You'll also need to setup your browser to interface with Webdriver.
 See instructions [here](http://webdriver.io/guide/getstarted/install.html#Setup-Chrome).

+### Automated trial example
+`npm run start-and-trial -- --slidingWindowSize=400 --maxPatterns=2000 --rubberBandingTargetScore=10 --rubberBandingDecay=0.05 --originalScoreWeight=9 --scoreTimeSteps=30,60,90,120,150,180,210,240,270,300`

+Trial data will be output to a file in the `/data` directory.